 Here’s what they have to say:

-We think Dana Schwartz perfectly puts the absurdity of keeping Depp on board into perspective:
+We think Dana Schwartz perfectly puts the absurdity of keeping Depp on board into perspective: false

 Last minute revisions to big films have been made in recent history.
 Kevin Spacey was removed from Ridley Scott’s All the Money in the World just a month before the film’s scheduled release.
 With still a year to go before the Fantastic Beasts premiere, perhaps the backlash from fans will make producers rethink their main casting choice.